Ahmed-Araby/Messenger-App/README.md

 * sign in with google email using firebase auth
 * store user data, channels, messages in firebase RealTimeDatabase.
 * Delete Channel
 * deleting channel is carried on using firebase transaction as this operation need to delete data from different location in the DB.
 * users can create channels
 * users can joins channels that are created by others
 * user can remove him self from channel
-* user see his own messages in different collor then other messages in the channel.
+* user see his own messages in different coller then other messages in the channel.
 * every change happen in the firebase RealTimeDatabase, Reflect in the UI.

 ## to do: